isnihal/DayCraft/README.md

 ## 🛠 Installation

-*App Name* is available on the [App Store](https://apps.apple.com/in/app/daycraft-craft-your-ideal-day/id6472771953).
+*DayCraft* is available on the [App Store](https://apps.apple.com/in/app/daycraft-craft-your-ideal-day/id6472771953).
 You can also build and run the app from source:

 1. Clone the repository:
 ```bash